TuSimple (NASDAQ:TSP) Receives New Coverage from Analysts at Morgan Stanley

-Morgan Stanley started coverage on shares of TuSimple (NASDAQ:TSP) in a research note issued to investors on Monday, Price Targets.com reports.
-The firm issued an overweight rating and a $48.00 price objective on the stock.
+Morgan Stanley initiated coverage on shares of TuSimple (NASDAQ:TSP) in a research report released on Monday, Benzinga reports.
+The brokerage issued an overweight rating and a $48.00 price objective on the stock.

-Several other equities research analysts have also issued reports on the stock.
-Robert W. Baird initiated coverage on shares of TuSimple in a research report on Monday.
-They set an outperform rating and a $48.00 target price for the company.
-Needham & Company LLC started coverage on shares of TuSimple in a research note on Monday.
-They issued a buy rating and a $60.00 target price on the stock.
-Finally, Royal Bank of Canada started coverage on shares of TuSimple in a research note on Sunday.
+TSP has been the topic of several other research reports.
+Citigroup initiated coverage on shares of TuSimple in a research report on Monday, May 10th.
+They issued a buy rating on the stock.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell assumed coverage on shares of TuSimple in a research note on Monday, May 10th.
+They issued a buy rating and a $75.00 price target for the company.
+Credit Suisse Group began coverage on shares of TuSimple in a report on Wednesday, May 12th.
+They issued an outperform rating and a $62.00 price objective for the company.
+Oppenheimer began coverage on shares of TuSimple in a report on Monday.
+They set an outperform rating and a $55.00 price target for the company.
+Finally, Royal Bank of Canada assumed coverage on shares of TuSimple in a research report on Sunday, May 9th.
 They issued an outperform rating and a $52.00 target price on the stock.
-One research analyst has rated the stock with a hold rating and eleven have given a buy rating to the company’s stock.
-TuSimple presently has an average rating of Buy and a consensus target price of $54.00.
+One research analyst has rated the stock with a hold rating and eleven have issued a buy rating to the stock.
+The company has a consensus rating of Buy and an average target price of $54.36.

 TuSimple Holdings Inc, an autonomous technology company, develops autonomous technology specifically designed for semi-trucks in the United States and internationally.
 It intends to produce a line of purpose-built (Level 4) L4 autonomous semi-trucks for the North American market.
 The company operates its Autonomous Freight Network (AFN) L4 autonomous semi-trucks equipped with its autonomous driving technology.